 How Do You Cuff Baggy Chinos?

-To cuff baggy chinos you’ll need to pinroll them.
-Trying to do a simple or deep cuff would simply leave too much fabric floating around your ankles.
+To cuff baggy chinos, you’ll need to pinroll them.
+Trying a simple or deep cuff would leave too much fabric floating around your ankles.

 It’ll look too wide and won’t look smart.
 The more tapered the chinos are at the ankles, the more impressive the cuff will look.

-With slim fit and skinny fit chinos you won’t have this issue.
+You won’t have this issue with slim-fit and skinny-fit chinos.
 The pants are tapered enough to not leave too much excess fabric at the bottom.